mintplugins/mp-stacks/readme.txt

 * Added Filter hook for “mp_brick_second_content_type_mobile_css_filter”
 * Added arguments for content-types to the mp_brick_additional_css filter
 * Added body class to the stack-only pages
+* Added “Optimize for MP Stacks” Page Template if no Stack Page Template exists

 = 1.0.1.0 = May 8, 2014
 * Stack template functions added